 Prior to joining the center, Pete was a Principal Consultant in the CSC User Experience Practice, Senior User Experience Architect at HP Enterprise Services, Research Officer at University of Hertfordshire in the UK, and Senior Software Engineer at 3M Health Information Systems.
 Pete holds a Bachelor of Science in Computer Science from Northeastern University and a Master of Science in Computer Science from Rensselaer Polytechnic Institute (RPI).
 He is a member of the International User Experience Professionals' Association (UXPA), ACM CHI, Boston UXPA, and Boston CHI.

 Principal Consultant, Elizabeth Rosenzweig

 Elizabeth Rosenzweig is a Principal Usability Consultant at the User Experience Center.
-Rosenzweig has worked as a consultant and employee in several major corporations for more than 25 years.
+She has worked as a consultant and employee in several major corporations for more than 28 years.
 Her experience includes design and development, ranging from website and applications to hardware products and technology development.
-Rosenzweig has completed projects for many major corporations and academic institutions.
-Elizabeth holds four patents in intelligent user interface design.
+Elizabeth has completed projects for many major corporations and academic institutions.
+She holds four patents in intelligent user interface design

 Senior Consultant, William Gribbons, PhD

 Bill Gribbons (@wgribbons) is Director of the graduate Human Factors program at Bentley University, Waltham, Massachusetts.
 The Human Factors program at Bentley is among the largest and most respected user experience programs in the country.
 In 2013, he established a west coast campus for the program in San Francisco.
 Bill also teaches Innovation in the Bentley MBA.